 Change the layout manager for your ChatWindow to stretch the JTextArea to fill the window.
-To do this, include the invocation in your ChatWindow constructor before you add components to the content pane.
-To use Border-Layout, you will have to "import java.awt.;" at the beginning of your ChatWindow class file.
+To do this, include the invocation this.setLayout( new BorderLayout() );

+in your ChatWindow constructor before you add components to the content pane.
 Once you do this, you will have to add a second parameter when you invoke the content pane's add method to specify where the component being added should be placed.
 There are 5 choices: BorderLayout.NORTH, BorderLayout.SOUTH, BorderLayout.WEST, BorderLayout.EAST, and BorderLayout.CENTER.
 Only one item can be placed in each of these five areas.
 The item in the center is stretched to fill any space not used by the other four regions).
-So, placing your text area by executing would ensure that it would grow if you increased the window size.
-Place a panel holding the JText-Field and the label "Message:" using Borderlayout.SOUTH.
+So, placing your text area by contentPane.add( conversation, BorderLayout.CENTER );

+would ensure that it would grow if you increased the window size.